alem-platform/bootcamp-go/story01/unixbox-05/README.md

 Create a script `solution.sh` that does the following:

-- Prints the most common line
+- Prints the least common line

 ### Available commands